 This EIA Report Technical Appendix therefore describes the plans as a result of the proposed Development for felling, restocking and forest management practices; the process by which these were derived; and the changes to the physical structure of the forest.
 It further discusses the issue of forestry waste arising from the proposed Development.
 The forestry proposals are interrelated with environmental effects, which are assessed separately.
-This Technical Appendix should be read in conjunction with the EIA Report chapters, in particular, Chapter 2 Site Description and Design Evolution; Chapter 3 Description of proposed Development; Chapter 7 Landscape & Visual Impact Assessment; Chapter 8 Ecology; Chapter 9 Ornithology; and Chapter 10 Hydrology, Hydrogeology, Geology and Soils as they are interrelated to the changes in the forest structure.
+This Technical Appendix should be read in conjunction with the EIA Report chapters, in particular:

+- Chapter 3 Site Selection and Design;

+- Chapter 4 Development Description;

+- Chapter 6 Landscape & Visual Impact Assessment;

+- Chapter 7 Hydrology, Hydrogeology, Geology & Soils;

+- Chapter 8 Ecology & Biodiversity; and

+- Chapter 9 Ornithology